cjams/xue/README.md

     knows a workaround for this, please share.

   - The DbC is subject to USB host controller resets.
 This means if any other code resets the host controller, the DbC is reset as well.
-Unfortunately Linux does this on every boot.
-One workaround is to pass 'usbcore.nousb' on the kernel commandline prior to booting.
-Providing this parameter means you will have no USB at all, but depending on your ~desperation~ debugging scenario this may be acceptable, e.g., you can ssh into the target machine after boot.
+This means that if you `xue_open` from EFI, the DbC will be reset.
+Xue checks if this occured before each write, and will re-initialize the device if it has been reset, but this could lead to data loss depending on when the host controller was reset.

   - The DbC is subject to DMA remapping.
 If the USB host controller is being remapped by an IOMMU, then the default xue_sys_* functions provided in